jbariana/movie-recommender/README.md

 └── requirements.txt                # project dependencies

 ## TL;DR Flow (what happens when you “use it”)
+- Run Main
+- Main calls load db function -> database.load_movielens.main
-- Data arrives → We have CSV files (movies.csv, ratings.csv, etc.) in data/.
+    - Data arrives → We have CSV files in data/.
-- We build a database → database/init_db.py reads those CSVs and fills movies.db (a SQLite file).
+    - We build a database → two scripts are involved:
-- We ask for recommendations → The CLI app (ui/CLI_recommend.py) asks the recommender code to pick movies.
+        - `database/init_db.py` creates the DB schema (tables + indexes).
+        - `database/load_movielens.py` reads the CSV files and inserts rows into `database/movies.db` (this is what `main.py` calls to populate the DB).
+- Main calls UI (CLI currently)
+- CLI accesses recommend and profile to execute commands
     - Recommender answers → recommender/baseline.py + recommender/data_loader.py read from the DB and return Top-K movies.
     - You see results → The CLI prints the list.

 ```